Sricharan-Dhupati/21numbergame/README.md

 # 21game
 This is a program that plays the 21 game with you!

-21 is a 2 player game, in which one has to take turns and say 3 consecutive numbers, the other picks up where the one left.
+21 is game in which players take turns and say 3 consecutive numbers, the other player picks up from where the first player left.
 The one to say the number 21 losses.

 This program is specifically written to make you lose at the game.